jamisoncrawford/hancock/README.md

 Rotated PDFs are available in the "Rotated PDFs" folder of the master repository.
 File names contain suffix `_r`.

 Text-readable PDFs are available in the "OCR PDFs" folder of the master repository.
 File names contain suffix `_rocr`.

+**OCR Engine Settings:** The following parameters were selected using Foxit PhantomPDF:

+* All Pages
+* English
+* Searchable Text Image